 Of course, I grew up in the time of the Vietnam War.
 It was an ugly time for our country.
 I never understood how our soldiers could come home and not be greeted with warmth and respect.
 After all, they did what was asked of them, made the sacrifice for our country.
 I was ashamed and disappointed in the actions of our government towards our vets.

 More on Honoring Veterans on Memorial day….

 As an RN, over the years, I met many injured soldiers.
-I promoted a school for head injury survivors, and learned early on just how difficult and unyielding the military medical delivery system was.
+I promoted a school for head injury survivors.
+I learned early on just how difficult and unyielding .. the military medical delivery system was.
 I saw first hand the lack of support, the lack of professionalism in the medical staff.
 What I mean by that is, a health care professional in the military is a soldier first, and a medical professional next.

 It is this disconnect that makes for the approach to care for our vets and even the active military.

 Many years later, I had my own personal dealings with the active military and VA system for my son, SGT Geoffrey R Brachvogel.